Olivia Newton-John singles discography

-The singles discography of British-Australian recording artist Olivia Newton-John consists of 70 singles, three as a featured artist and 25 promotional recordings.
+The singles discography of English and Australian singer Olivia Newton-John consists of 70 singles, three as a featured artist and 25 promotional recordings.
 She was a four-time Grammy Award winner who amassed five number-one and ten other Top Ten Billboard Hot 100 singles, seven Top Ten Billboard Hot Country singles, and two number-one Billboard 200 solo albums.
 Ten of her singles topped Billboards adult contemporary music singles chart.
 Eleven of her singles have been certified gold by the RIAA.
 She sold an estimated 100 million records worldwide, making her one of the world's best-selling artists of all time.

 Newton-John's first chart success was the 1971 single, "If Not for You", which became a top ten recording in several countries including Australia.
 In 1973, "Let Me Be There" became her first single to reach commercial success in the United States.
 It reached number six on the Billboard Hot 100, number three on the adult contemporary chart and number seven on the country songs chart.
 The song established Newton-John as both a pop and country artist.
 Between 1974 and 1977, Newton-John regularly made the top ten on the American pop, adult contemporary and country charts.
 Her most successful were "If You Love Me (Let Me Know)", "Please Mr. Please", "I Honestly Love You" and "Have You Never Been Mellow".
 It was "I Honestly Love You" that became her most successful, topping music charts in Australia, Canada and the United States.